MartinVoelkl94/qplib_dev/readme.md

 A query language for pandas data exploration/analysis/modification.

-It is implemented as an [accessor extension](https://pandas.pydata.org/docs/development/extending.html), meaning it can be called from a dataframe without any further preparation.
+It is implemented as an [accessor extension](https://pandas.pydata.org/docs/development/extending.html), meaning it can be called from a dataframe without any further preparation by calling df.q() with a valid text string.

-An interactive wrapper can be called with df.qi() to help with the query creation and for exploring the various operators.
+An interactive wrapper can be called with df.qi() to help with query creation and for exploring the syntax.
 <br>
 <br>